How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Performance When Hosted on Wordpress

 The site is usable, but it could be vastly improved.
-For an optimized static site, 56 is extremely bad.
+For an optimised static site, 56 is extremely bad.
 Let’s use Simply Static to export the website, host it on Netlify, and perform another speed test:

 Performance When Hosted on Netlify